Scirra/Construct-bugs/README.md

 ### How to include a project

-Please save a single-file Construct 3 project.
+Please save a single-file project.
 These have the file extension **.c3p**

 You can save a project like this by choosing **Menu** -> **Project** -> **Save As** -> **Download a copy**.

 The .c3p file can be shared publicly on free file hosting services like [Dropbox](https://www.dropbox.com), [OneDrive](https://onedrive.live.com) or [Google Drive](https://drive.google.com).
 Alternatively if you add the file to a zip, or rename the .c3p extension to .zip, it can be attached to the GitHub issue.
 (GitHub will not accept a file ending in .c3p.
-Also, Construct 3 can still directly open projects from a zip if it is actually a .c3p file.)
+Also, Construct can still directly open projects from a zip if it is actually a .c3p file.)

 If you choose a different file host and it spams us with ads, asks us to sign up or enter information, or expires by the time we look at it, we will not investigate the bug.
 We recommend the three services mentioned previously since they work well.